-During the first quarter of 2014, we issued \$250.0 million of convertible preferred stock.
+During the first quarter of 2014, we issued 250,000 shares of convertible preferred stock for \$250.0 million.
 All of the outstanding shares of preferred stock are redeemable by us in March 2020, the sixth anniversary of the date of issuance, and every five years thereafter.
 On these same redemption dates, each holder of preferred stock may potentially cause us to redeem all the shares of preferred stock held by such holder at a redemption price equal to \$1,000 per share from funds legally available therefor.
 Accordingly, we classify these shares as mezzanine equity, outside of permanent stockholders' equity.

 The holders of shares of Series A Preferred Stock are not entitled to receive dividends with respect to the Series A Preferred Stock.
-The shares of Series A Preferred Stock are convertible into shares of our common stock at a conversion price of \$1,250 per share (or an exchange ratio of 0.8 shares of common stock for each share of Series A Preferred Stock), subject to certain anti-dilution adjustments.
+The shares of Series A Preferred Stock are convertible at any time into shares of our common stock at a conversion price of \$1,250 per share (or an exchange ratio of 0.8 shares of common stock for each share of Series A Preferred Stock), subject to certain anti-dilution adjustments.